PortlandStatePowerLab/OCHRE_Run_Scripts/README.md

 ### ADMD scripts (Joe), Results plotter (Dana)

 These scripts are used to run a Monte Carlo Simulation for any aggregated load CSV file (can be changed to parquet).
-1. Upload original results CSV file to D0
-2. Upload results of D0 and run it in D1.
-This will take a while (10s of minutes) depending on Unit Runs (N-loads) and MCS Runs (currently set to 1000).
-3. The resultant file can be used in any of the D2/D3 files for plotting the results.
-Plotting files could use some work to make data input less hardcode-y.

     - D0_Parse_Ochre_data.py
     - D1_Get_ADMD_data.py
     - D2_Plot_3D_ADMD.py or